Neuroscience And Mental Health: Do Antidepressants Make You Happy?

 Tricyclic antidepressants are another class of antidepressants that function similarly to SNRIs, blocking serotonin and norepinephrine reuptake.
 However, they differ in that they also block acetylcholine, a neurotransmitter affecting pain responses in the body, muscle contractions, and the control of certain sleep functions.

 This medication may be used to treat depression but may also be prescribed for obsessive-compulsive disorder (OCD).
-Some off-label uses include reducing chronic pain symptoms, insomnia, irritable bowel syndrome, bulimia, anorexia nervosa, bipolar disorder, anxiety, and panic disorder.
+Off-label uses may include reducing chronic pain symptoms, insomnia, irritable bowel syndrome, bulimia, anorexia nervosa, bipolar disorder, anxiety, and panic disorder.

 Though less commonly prescribed than SSRIs and SNRIs, tricyclic antidepressants might be used when other medications do not relieve symptoms.

-Monoamine oxidase inhibitors (MAOIs) are the first type of antidepressant ever created and have since been replaced with much safer options (such as those mentioned above) with fewer side effects.
+Monoamine oxidase inhibitors (MAOIs) were the first type of antidepressant ever created.
+They have since been replaced with options with fewer side effects, such as those above.
 Monoamine oxidase is an enzyme that assists in removing serotonin, norepinephrine, and dopamine from the brain.

 MAOIs function by preventing the action of the monoamine oxidase and allowing more of the chemicals to be available for use within the body.
-Due to MAOIs also affecting other factors within the brain and the digestive tract, these antidepressants are prone to causing numerous side effects compared to the other classes.
-They may require dietary restrictions to take safely.
-They also have a high risk of dangerous side effects when mixed with other medications.
+Because MAOIs also affect other factors within the brain and the digestive tract, these antidepressants are prone to causing numerous side effects compared to the other classes.
+A doctor may ask those using these medications to change their eating patterns to avoid side effects.
+In addition, MAOIs have a high risk of dangerous side effects when mixed with other medications.
+However, side effects can vary depending on personal factors.

 Serotonin antagonist reuptake inhibitors (SARIs)

-Serotonin antagonist reuptake inhibitors (SARIs) are technically antidepressant medications but are often prescribed for other conditions, such as insomnia and anxiety.
-These medications resemble SSRIs.
-SARIs prevent serotonin reuptake in the brain by targeting the 5HT2a receptor responsible for serotonin reuptake and blocking the transporter protein that allows this process to occur.
+Serotonin antagonist reuptake inhibitors (SARIs) are antidepressant medications but are often prescribed for other conditions, such as insomnia and anxiety.
+These medications are similar to SSRIs.
+SARIs prevent serotonin reuptake in the brain by targeting the 5HT2a receptor responsible for this process and blocking the transporter protein that allows it to occur.

 The most common SARI medication is trazodone.
-Though it may not always be prescribed for depression, it is commonly used for those experiencing sleep difficulties in conjunction with other antidepressant medications.
+Though this medication may not always be prescribed for depression, it is commonly used for those experiencing sleep difficulties in conjunction with other antidepressant medications.

 Common mental health conditions treated with antidepressants